Facts About Italy and Italians

 Il grembiule can be 'personalised' by attaching a motif.

 Pictured here is a typical primary school grembiule.
 Would you like to dress like this at school?
 What do you think your friends would look like?
-The overall is worn by boys and girls until they finish their primary education at eleven years of age.
+The overall is worn by children until they finish their primary education at eleven years of age.

 Pupils purchase a school diary - un diario - for each school year.
 Italian shops stock lots of different styles and makes, especially at the end of the summer holidays, ready for the new term.
 It is always a very big decision when choosing a school diary because it has to look fashionable.